gaearon/react-hot-loader/docs/Troubleshooting.md

 Know a problem?
 Edit this file and send a PR?

+### `Cannot resolve 'file' or 'directory' react.js/lib/ReactMount`

+If you're using a precompiled React instead of `react` npm package, React Hot Loader configuration will need a few tweaks.
+See [Usage with External React](https://github.com/gaearon/react-hot-loader/blob/master/docs/README.md#usage-with-external-react).

 ### My bundle is so large!

 Make sure you have separate configs for development and production.
 You don't need `react-hot` in `loaders` or `webpack-dev-server/client` or `webpack/hot/only-dev-server` in production config.
 They are only for development.
 For easier maintenance, you can set an environment variable before invoking Webpack and read it in config.